SamLevi

 ink on photopolymer plate letterpress printed speckled french paper | 9x12 each | 2022

 Text thanks to Mom, Adrienne Rich's "Change of World," and pharmaceutical labels.
 Photos thanks to Grandma.
+Printed on a Vandercook SP15.

 credit for Chboro logo goes to Christopher Williams (@plasticflamepress), all other aspects of flyer designed by me